Heart valve disease

 - Tricuspid valve.

-Types of heart valve disease include:
+There are different types of heart valve disease.
+They include:

 - Prolapse.
 The valve flaps become stretched out and floppy.
 They bulge backward like a parachute.
 This condition can lead to regurgitation.